Andy Bischoff: Baltimore Ravens

 Bischoff was hired as an offensive assistant by the Baltimore Ravens in 2015.
 He was promoted to assistant tight ends coach in 2018.

 Houston Texans

 Bischoff went with David Culley to the Houston Texans in 2021 and was named the team’s tight ends coach.

 New York Giants

 On February 6, 2022, Bischoff was hired as the tight ends coach for the New York Giants.

 Los Angeles Chargers

 On February 14, 2024, Bischoff was named as the tight ends coach and run game coordinator for the Los Angeles Chargers.
+On February 13, 2026, Bischoff and the Chargers parted ways.